lupyuen/lupyuen.github.io/src/pinephone2.md

 TODO

 Retrospective

-Getting dated
+Getting dated, since 2015, 8 years ago!

 [Other Allwinner A64 handhelds](https://retrododo.com/funnyplaying-retro-pixel-pocket/)

 PinePhone Pro?
-Same steps as PinePhone iPhone Samsung phone
+Same steps as PinePhone

+iPhone Samsung phone

 Pmos

 Feels like "grinding"

-Why moving on to RISC-V Tablet
+_Why moving on to RISC-V Tablet?_

 No phone, so tablet

 Sbc first

 [RISC-V Emulator](https://github.com/apache/nuttx/tree/master/boards/risc-v/qemu-rv/rv-virt)

 [Hinted one year ago](https://www.mail-archive.com/dev@nuttx.apache.org/msg08395.html)

 Better docs

 Tidier code

 But might not be well tested

-Anyone teaching?
-Lemme know!

-Not sponsored
 RISC-V tablet next, since no RISC-V phones yet

-Why pine64?
-Sponsored?
+_Why Pine64?
+Sponsored?_

 Affordable phones and tablets for devs

 Lemme know!

-Matrix dkscord
+_Why not FreeRTOS or Zephyr?_

+POSIX

+_Matrix Discord?_

 Pine64 forum probably the best way to catch me for a discussion

-Why not one more year on PinePhone or PinePhone pro
+_Why not one more year on PinePhone or PinePhone Pro?_

-I already in my fifties and i have severe hypertension I'm carefully planning for my remaining days as IoT Techie and Educator :-)
+I already in my fifties and i have severe hypertension

+I'm carefully planning for my remaining days as IoT Techie and Educator :-)

 (And maybe Sourdough Hacker)

 But I'm still keen to promote NuttX as a teaching tool for learning the internals PinePhone!
 If you know of any school, please lemme know 🙏

-Why not zephyr or FreeRTOS?
-POSIX

 # What's Next